Zorro30/Country-API/README.md

 3. Run `npm test` to run unit tests
 4. Set your NODE_ENV to `dev`
 5. Run `npm start` to start the server
-6. To check documentation please visit, `http://localhost:3000/docs`
+6. To check documentation please visit `http://localhost:3000/docs`

 ### Requirements